 Image from saints.com.au

-FINALS success could be deemed as a team honour, rather than an individual stat, but the great players usually find a way to feature in September.
-Both players were forced to wait for their deep push into the finals, with Riewoldt making a Grand Final in his 10th season, while Pavlich was in his 13th year when Freo made the big dance.
+FINALS success could be deemed as a team honour, rather than an individual accolade, but the great players usually find a way to feature in September.
+Both were forced to wait for their deep push into the finals, with Riewoldt making a Grand Final in his 10th season, while Pavlich was in year 13 when Freo qualified for the big dance.
 Both key forwards performed admirably in the postseason, but Roo earning a few extra appearances in both preliminary and Grand Final’s gives him another close nod.

 PAVLICH – 2012 Elimination Final

 AS a Fremantle fan I think this might be my favourite win in the last decade and Pavlich deserves a boatload of the credit.
-As they tried to change the negative stigma that had plagued them for years, Fremantle faced a daunting task in the first week of the 2012 finals; taking on the reigning premiers Geelong at the MCG in a win or go home clash.
-Having never won a final outside of WA, the Dockers went in as underdogs, but six goals from Pavlich helped re-write the history books.
-They were bounced from the finals the following week, but this victory helped set the club up for the success they experienced in years to come.
+As Freo tried to change the negative stigma that had plagued the club, they faced a daunting task in the first week of the 2012 finals – taking on the reigning premiers Geelong at the MCG in a win or go home clash.
+Having never won a final outside of WA, the Dockers logically went in as underdogs, but three first-quarter goals from Pavlich set the stage for Fremantle to re-write the history books with a 16-point win.
+The premier forward finished with 6.0 from 14 touches and even though they were bounced from the finals the following week, this victory helped set the club up for the success they experienced in years to come.

 RIEWOLDT – 2004 Round 11

 I had a hard time not putting Riewoldt’s 2009 prelim as his greatest moment.
-On that night he single-handedly turned the tide in St Kilda’s favour with some late game heroics to send them to the first grand final in over 40 years.
-However, Riewoldt is known throughout the footballing community for his marking prowess and in June of 2004, he took one of the most courageous marks you’ll ever see. ’04 was a breakout year for Roo and he quickly set a reputation as an aerial threat anytime he was in the area.
+On that night he single-handedly turned the tide in St Kilda’s favour with some late-game heroics to send them to the first grand final in over 40 years.
+However, Riewoldt is known for his aerial prowess having taken 2,944 marks in his career – the most in AFL history.
+Roo’s premier skill was on full display in June of 2004, he took one of the most courageous marks you’ll ever see. ’04 was a breakout year for Roo and he quickly set a reputation as a couragous threat in the air anytime he was near the ball.

 I swear this is not a homer pick, but I’m siding with Pavlich in this one.
-Riewoldt had several moments in his career that will be played on AFL highlight reels until the end of time.
-Pavlich’s 2012 performance flipped the script for the Dockers though after perennially being viewed as the laughing stock of the competition.
-To knock off the reigning premiers in Melbourne is one of the most formidable tasks in football and Pavlich virtually did so off his own boot.
+Riewoldt had several moments in his career that will be played on AFL highlight reels until the end of time, but Pavlich’s 2012 performance helped to flipp the script for WA’s second-best football club.
+Taking down the defending champions away from home is one of the most formidable tasks in football and Pavlich virtually did so off his own boot.
+Ok maybe it is a homer pick…

-THIS one was the hardest category to split, with Riewoldt and Pavlich chalking up plenty of awards over their lengthy careers.
-Going off All-Australian nods Pav holds the narrow lead 6-5, with Riewoldt earning captain honours in 2009, an honour that Pavlich never earnt.
-The Freo superstar did dominate the goal kicking award, pacing the way for the Dockers eight times compared to Riewoldt’s four.
+THIS was the hardest category to split, with Riewoldt and Pavlich chalking up plenty of awards over their lengthy careers.
+Going off All-Australian nods Pav holds the narrow lead 6-5, with Riewoldt earning captain honours in the 2009 team – an honour that Pavlich never earnt.
+The Freo superstar did dominate the goal kicking award count, pacing the way for the Dockers eight times compared to Riewoldt’s four.
 That might be an indication of how poor Fremantle was during Pav’s prime, but it’s still worth noting.
-Twice Pavlich finished runner-up in the Coleman Medal, but Roo kicked more goals at Docklands than any other player in football.
+Twice Pavlich finished runner-up in the Coleman Medal, but Roo managed to kick more goals at Docklands/Telstra Dome/Etihad Stadium/Marvel Stadium than any other player in football.

 Image from afl.com.au